 My trip to Nimmo was to be a brief one.
 Just two nights and one full day to explore this amazing place, time was of the essence.
-We traveled into the bay by boat to take advantage of some of the activities along the way.
+We travelled into the bay by boat to take advantage of some of the activities along the way.
 First stop, Alert Bay where our First Nation guides took us on a journey around a fascinating community where we learned about the terrible oppression they suffered as recently as 40 years ago and how their communities are now recovering.
 We visited a “Big House” home to their celebratory Polcatch ceremonies and saw the tallest Totem pole in the world.

 Albert Bay totem poles

 We proceed on our journey through the stunning fjord-like waterways that are to transport us to our final destination.
 Eyes peeled for black bears down by the waterline, as well as whales, dolphins and majestic eagles.
 We turn a final corner and with an awe-inspired sigh, Nimmo Bay looms ahead.
 There’s little time to settle in to our accommodations, just a quick peak through to admire the amazing setting and cosy interiors, before returning to the main part of the lodge for evening appetizers.